 And that’s the beauty.

-It’s a beautiful thing because it means that I’m on top of my game and I’m ready for action and I’ve organized my mind to focus on my prioritize and goals.
+It’s a beautiful thing because it means that I’m on top of my game and I’m ready for action and I’ve organized my mind to focus on my priorities and goals.

 But now let’s go back to my earliest days to better understand how I even started keeping an empty inbox at Microsoft to begin with.

 Early Email Overload, Paper Shuffling, and Death by 1,000 Paper Cuts

 Well, a funny thing happened when I joined Microsoft.

 When I first joined Microsoft, I noticed a lot of people swamped in mail…myself included.